 Because we make sure our clients, builders and approving agencies understand what’s happening in the process..so they get it.
 No surprises-just clear communication and thoughtful decisions executed in a timely manner.
 That’s the key to projects that run smoothly.

 Who gets it and how?
 Those many clients that listen and seek the counsel of friends, family, and pros who have been through it before.
-They ask, they listen and absorb, then they ask more questions, delve deeper, investigate, scope out the internet, (forums are very useful for this ) talk to many folks and get multiple points of view.
-We walk them step by step through what’s happening and when.
+They ask, listen and absorb, then they ask more questions, delve deeper, investigate, scope out the internet, (forums are very useful for this ) talk to many folks and get multiple points of view.
+We walk them step by step through what will happen and when.

-Who doesn’t?
+Who doesn’t doesn’t get it?
 Those who “know better” are not open to receiving multiple view points.
 Or those who are all in on the last episode of HGTV or have not talked to enough people, or educated themselves properly.

 Of course there are different ways to design, manage and build a project.
 Some of the most common versions are discussed below: